Coronation of Charles III and Camilla: Crown Dependencies

 The Isle of Man government organised three days of festivities from 6 to 8 May.
 A Coronation Event Fund was established to assist local authorities, community groups, and charities help finance celebrations.
 On 7 May, a Biosphere Bee Community Picnic took place, and the Legislative Buildings in Douglas was also lit up.
-A collection of 12 Isle of Man stamps featuring photos of Charles and Camilla, portraits of the King, and the royal cypher were also released in April 2023.
-In keeping with the Manx tradition of giving two peregrine falcons to the Lord of Mann upon their coronation, the Isle of Man gifted Charles a wooden bowl adorned with two silver falcons made by local crafts people.
+A collection of 12 Isle of Man stamps featuring photos of the King and Queen, portraits of the King, and the royal cypher were also released in April 2023.
+In keeping with the Manx tradition of giving two peregrine falcons to the Lord of Mann upon their coronation, the Isle of Man gifted the King a wooden bowl adorned with two silver falcons made by local crafts people.

 British Overseas Territories

 A public holiday was declared in Bermuda, the Cayman Islands, and Gibraltar on 8 May.

 Several events were planned in Bermuda.
 On 6 May, commemorative tree planting and the opening of a Coronation Garden, designed to reflect Prince Charles's work in support of the environment and sustainable farming, took place at Bermuda Botanical Gardens.
-On 7 May, a service of thanksgiving was held at the Cathedral of the Most Holy Trinity, and on 8 May the Children's Reading Festival took place to recognise Camilla's commitment to literacy, particularly for young people.
+On 7 May, a service of thanksgiving was held at the Cathedral of the Most Holy Trinity, and on 8 May the Children's Reading Festival took place to recognise the Queen’s commitment to literacy, particularly for young people.

 Celebrations in the Falkland Islands included a children's fancy dress party, a live music and karaoke event for young adults, as well as the Big Lunch and the Big Help Out.

 In Gibraltar, festivities took place on 3 May, including a parade of British Forces Gibraltar and essential services, garden and street parties, concerts, and a 21-gun salute performed by the Royal Gibraltar Regiment.
 A live screening of the event also took place at Grand Casemates Square.